christo/clueslurp/README.md

 * `x` close stream, exit
 * `d filename dest` download filename to host dest using `umix` facility
 * `u filename dest` upload host filename to `umix` dest using `umix` facility
+* Macro facility?
+* parenthetic command grouping?

 Could have predefined variables like current user, command history, runtime etc.

+Can some hacked up script and `socat` cover this sort of feature set without all this implementation work?